ubco-W2022T2-data301/project-group-group45C/Final report of group 45C.md

 From the heat map from 2011 to 2012, it can be seen that the darker the color, the greater the number.
 In these two years, the color started to become darker in February or March, and the number of users increased, usually lasting until ten The month will start to fade, that is, the number of users will decrease.
 This is a rough overview of the monthly change in the number of users over the past two years, which can help people get a rough idea.
 This is the first visualization image.

-It is worth noting that in September 2011, the number of users began to decrease, but 2011 did not start to decrease until the end of October.
-We will continue to demonstrate this point in the following images.
+In May 2011, the color of the color block gradually became darker, and continued to fade in early October.
+But in March 2012, the color block had started to turn red, and it was still bright red in October.

 ![](images/heatmap2011and2012.png)